Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 News
 ---------------
+- *Unlesh the potential of Autoregressive model in imitation learning: [Dense Policy](https://selen-suyue.github.io/DspNet) is on preprint!*
 - *Build [MetaPalace](https://metapalace.xj63.fun/), Let you in a meta world of The Palace Museum.*
 - *Our work [Advdisplay]() was accepted at AAAI 2025 &#128293;*
 - *My first work on robot learning:[MBA](https://selen-suyue.github.io/MBApage), about object motion for robots manipulation.*